This post contains affiliate links. See my disclosure policy here.

 Cooking Methods

-Sous Vide Method: This is my preferred method for making most cocktail syrups—a technique I first came across in the book Death & Co: Modern Classic Cocktails.
-By sealing the cranberry juice, sugar, cinnamon sticks, mulling spices, orange zest, and citric acid in a temperature-controlled water bath, the sugar dissolves gradually while the spices and citrus gently infuse into the syrup.
-The steady, low heat preserves the cranberries’ bright color, lively tartness, aromatic spice notes, and delicate citrus brightness, while preventing scorching or over-reduction that can happen with direct heat.
+The cranberry juice, sugar, cinnamon sticks, mulling spices, orange zest, and citric acid are sealed in a temperature-controlled water bath, where the sugar dissolves slowly and the spices and citrus infuse gently.
+The steady, low heat preserves the cranberries’ bright color and lively tang, while layering in warm spice notes and subtle citrus brightness, without the risk of scorching or over-reducing that can happen on the stovetop.

-Stovetop Method: This is the traditional method for making cocktail syrups, and it works well enough if you don’t have an immersion circulator or are short on time.
-The cranberry juice, sugar, spices, orange zest, and citric acid are heated together in a saucepan over low heat, stirring until the sugar dissolves and the spices and citrus release their flavor into the syrup.
-While it’s quicker and requires less equipment, you’ll need to watch the syrup closely to avoid overheating, which can dull the cranberries’ vibrant tang or cause the citrus oils to turn bitter.
+The cranberry juice, sugar, spices, orange zest, and citric acid are heated in a saucepan over low heat, stirring until the sugar dissolves and the flavors bloom.
+It’s quicker and requires less equipment, but you will need to watch the syrup closely because too much heat can dull the cranberries’ tang or make the citrus oils taste bitter.

-Spiced Cranberry Syrup Tools
+Tools for Making Spiced Cranberry Syrup

 To make this syrup using the sous vide method, you’ll need the following tools: